Saturday, 1 July 2017

 Mme.
 Landlord politely explained the situation, but was rudely interrupted.
 Mme.
 Empathy glared at me and spoke to me in English to my surprise.
 She insisted that I did not hear anything.
 If I did then it was me being oversensitive.
 She then turned to Mme.
 Landlord and said in French ‘You should pay for the insulation, not me.’
 Not knowing this, I naively begged Mme.
 Empathy to at least refrain from using the dishwasher after midnight.
 She looked me straight in my eyes and said, ‘we have no dishwasher.’
 I could see one in the kitchen and pointed at it.
 ‘Oh, that is not it’.
 Without even once flickering in eye.
 I realized that I was dealing with a pathological liar.
 Logical thing would be for me to walk away, but her command of English puzzled me.
 It was too good for a French.
 It turned out that Mme.
 Empathy was French only by national.
 It was a typical case of immigrants dumping on other immigrants.

-So, together we headed for PASU, the authority that approved the infrastructure of the restaurant.
+Together we headed for PASU, the authority that approved the infrastructure of the restaurant.
 Mme.
 Landlord was sure that Mme.
 Empathy had lied to the authority.
 To be continued.